datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Fees.</dt>
-  <dd>Collectively, Annual Service Fees and Data Publishing Charges.</dd>
+  <dd>Collectively, the applicable Annual Service Fees, Data Publishing Charges, and any Large Data Fees, all as detailed in the Fee Schedule.</dd>
   </div>

   <div>